SRA-VJTI/Wall-E-Sim/Final Files/Task_1/README.md

    sudo chmod +x ./Wall_E_CoppeliaSim_task1
 ```

-4. Now Run the generated executable by typing the following command in your Terminal and pressing enter
+4. Now Run the given executable by typing the following command in your Terminal and pressing enter
  ```
    ./Wall_E_CoppeliaSim_task1
 ```